Wedrix/watchtower/README.md

 # Authorization

 Authorization allows you to you to approve results.
 This library handles authorization based on user-defined rules for individual node/collection types.
 These rules apply to all operation type results, including, Queries, Mutations, and Subscriptions.
 You write an authorization once and can be guaranteed that it will apply to all results.
-This library supports authorization through Authorization Plugins.
+This library supports authorization through Authorizor Plugins.

-## Authorization Plugins
+## Authorizor Plugins

-Authorization plugins allow you to create authorizations for individual node/collection types.
+Authorizor plugins allow you to create authorizations for individual node/collection types.
 The code snippet below is an example authorization applied to User results:

 ```php
 <?php